kallies/puppet-x2go/README.md

 ## Examples

+See the files under test for more examples.

-* To install the x2go client:
+### To install the x2go client

 ```
 class { 'x2go':